incoresemi/uatg/docs/source/creating_new_tests.rst

    $ cd ../
    $ vi index.yaml

-The content to typed within the yaml file for UTG to recognize the test is this.
+The content to typed within the yaml file for UATG to recognize the test is this.

 .. code-block:: yaml

    stack:
-     utg_stack_overflow: "Overflows the stack"
+     uatg_stack_overflow: "Overflows the stack"

 Here, the first key ``stack`` indicates that the module is a ``stack``, for which the tests have been generated.
-The next key ``utg_stack_overflow`` is the name of the actual test_class.
+The next key ``uatg_stack_overflow`` is the name of the actual test_class.

-.. warning:: if the module name or test_class are inconsistent between the index.yaml and actual test files, UTG will not pickup the tests.
+.. warning:: if the module name or test_class are inconsistent between the index.yaml and actual test files, UATG will not pickup the tests.

 The string value is just a comment which serves the purpose of documentation.